changlinli/tictactoe-haskell/README.md

 How to build:
 -------------

 This was built using GHC.
+Hence in order to build, simply run `ghc --make game.hs`.